n2questinc/kadachepta/README.md

 ## This repository contains the codebase for *Kadachepta - Telugu Audio stories*

 Its amazingly simple to wrap a responsive website into an app.
-Just clone the project and change the URI of your website from www.kadachepta.com to www.yourwebsite.com.
+Just clone the project `Kadachepta` and change the URI of your website from www.kadachepta.com to www.yourwebsite.com.

 *Remember to have a high resolution image gallery for your app.
 Android Studio will resize the image to different resolutions*